declantyson/doto/README.md

 ## Obtaining more cinemagraphs

 There's a handy npm script which browses [/r/Cinemagraphs](https://reddit.com/r/Cinemagraphs) and scrapes appropriately sized and formatted files.
-Just run `npm start` in the folder directory.
+Just run `./download.sh` in the folder directory.

 Alternatively save any mp4s you like in the `/assets/backgrounds` directory.
 They are numerically indexed.
 In order to ensure your new file is displayed update `/assets/cinematic_bg_count.js` to show the new total.